Developer3027/FathersUnited/README.md

 Have created template and error page.
 About and Get Involved created with error template.

+Layout for profile area created.
+Modeled with LinkedIn in mind.

 ## Backend
 Using NodeJS, and express to start the backend.
 Using Mongoose for the database.
 Using heroku to deploy the backend.
 Currently using Zeit for the static site.